Locals packed the Park City Library patio Tuesday for Park City Municipal’s annual spring projects open house.

 It was an opportunity to learn about a range of projects, from Park City MARC pool upgrades to the golf course master plan, bus stop improvements and more.

-But the majority were there to talk about preliminary Bonanza Park site plans, which the Park City Council approved in March.
+But many were there to push back on preliminary Bonanza Park site plans, which the Park City Council approved in March.
+One discussion between Councilmember Molly Miller and a resident got so heated that police were called.

 Longtime resident Andrea Barros was one of more than a dozen attendees from Place PC, a loosely organized resident group opposed to the plans.